dashohoxha/killercoda-scenarios/linux-cli/part2/intro.md

 I/O redirection allows us to change where output goes and where input comes from.
 Normally, output goes to the screen and input comes from the keyboard, but with I/O redirection we can change that.

+We can also chain several commands together in a pipeline, where the output of a command is sent as the input of another.
+This is a powerful feature that allows us to perform complex operations on data by combining simple utilities.